Alwi Shihab: Career

-Alwi, unlike his brothers who focus their career in education and Islamic studies only, has also strong business entrepreneurship.
+Alwi, unlike his brothers who focus their career on education and Islamic studies only, has also strong business entrepreneurship.
 Since after completing his education in Cairo, Alwi started some businesses.
-In 1975 to 1979 he was CEO of Glass Priangan Factory in Cianjur, Indonesia.
-During 1979–1982 he was the President of Director for Alfa Contracting Company in Jeddah.
-In 1982 to 1986 he was the President of Director of PT.
+In 1975 to 1979, he was CEO of Glass Priangan Factory in Cianjur, Indonesia.
+During 1979–1982, he was the President of Director for Alfa Contracting Company in Jeddah.
+In 1982 to 1986, he was the President of Director of PT.
 Prima Advera company in Jakarta.
-In 1982 he founded Yayasan Darul Qur'an, also in Jakarta.
-During 1986–1990 he became a member of board of directors at Eagle Tripelti in Jakarta and since 1986, he has been a member of the board of Dhafco Manunggal Sejati, Jakarta.
+In 1982, he founded Yayasan Darul Qur'an, also in Jakarta.
+During 1986–1990, he became a member of board of directors at Eagle Tripelti in Jakarta and since 1986, he has been a member of the board of Dhafco Manunggal Sejati, Jakarta.

 On 26 October 2004, he was honorarily discharged from PKB due to the party's internal political conflict and clash with some other leaders.
-In 2007 he founded his own party, Partai Kebangkitan Nasional Ulama (PKNU) or "Party of National Scholar Awakening" in which he still serves as the chairman until now.
+In 2007, he founded his own party, Partai Kebangkitan Nasional Ulama (PKNU) or "Party of National Scholar Awakening" in which he still serves as the chairman until now.

 Since 2006, Alwi has been appointed as the president's special envoy to the Middle East and the Organisation of Islamic Cooperation.